adiehl96/NeuromorphicEngineering/README.md

 5. Click on input "VS" and set the value to the number of the node that should be the initial vertex.
 5. Click on input "VT" and set the value to the number of the node that should be the terminal vertex.
 6. Click on the 'clr' input and set this value to 0.
-7. Observe the value displayed at the output named "SP".
+7. Observe the value displayed at the outputs named "SP" and "SPW".
 Note that its value is displayed in hexadecimal notation.

 ## License
 The files in directory `quartus` are released under the MIT license, which can be found in the file called [LICENSE](quartus/LICENSE).